-Rivals Japan & South Korea Face Off At Olympics Amid Chilly Ties
+Rivals Japan And South Korea Face Off At Olympics Amid Chilly Ties

 For fans from these neighboring countries with a troubled past, the Sunday speed skating matchup was the one to watch.
 Hikaru Takamizawa came to the games from Osaka to catch it.

 "We have to win Korea always," Takamizawa says.
 He adds the rivalry was ingrained around the same time he learned how to read.
-"I was, six or seven years old?"
+"I was 6 or 7 years old."

 The jostling in sports mirrors what's happening with the larger Japan-South Korea relationship lately.
 Japanese diplomats filed a formal complaint against its neighbor after South Korea put tiny contested islands (which in the U.S. are called the Liancourt Rocks) on the white unified Korea flag used during these games.
 The North Korea issue is coming between the two countries leaders too — resulting in a tense meeting between Prime Minister Shinzo Abe and South Korean President Moon Jae-in, over military drills on the peninsula.